What's My Line (Buffy the Vampire Slayer): Part one

 Giles tells Buffy, Xander, and Willow about the "du Lac Cross" which can be used as the key, and he enlists their help with further research.
 Buffy arrives at the ice skating stadium for a date with Angel.
 She is attacked, but Angel arrives in time to help her fight off the assassin, whom she kills with the blade of her skate.
 Angel, recognizing the assassin's ring as the symbol of the Order of Taraka, warns Buffy that she should leave Sunnydale and hide.
-The female from the plane watches from the shadows.
+The woman from the plane watches from the shadows.

-The assassin next-door to Buffy's house feeds on the neighbor's body by disintegrating into hundreds of writhing mealworms, which can reshape themselves into limbs at will.
-Buffy is paranoid and jittery, suspicious of each person who passes by in the hallways at school, including Oz.
-Buffy arrives at Angel's empty home and falls asleep in his bed.
+One of Spike's hired assassins, a door-to-door beauty salesman, attacks Buffy's next-door neighbor.
+He feeds on the neighbor's body by disintegrating into hundreds of writhing mealworms, which can reshape themselves into limbs at will.
+Buffy is paranoid and jittery, suspicious of each person who passes by in the hallways at school.
+She arrives at Angel's empty home and falls asleep in his bed.
 Angel goes to Willy's bar for information, and Willy finally confirms Angel's suspicions that Spike is behind the assassins.
 Before Angel can leave, he is attacked by the mysterious female.
 She locks him in a metal cage in front of an eastern window with only a few hours until sunrise.

 Giles reveals that the missing manuscript contains a ritual to restore a weakened vampire back to health.
 Xander and Cordelia enter Buffy's house, and Xander searches for her while Cordelia waits downstairs.
 She hears a knock at the door and finds a door-to-door makeup salesman.
 He offers free samples, and Cordelia lets him in, but it is revealed he is the mealworm assassin.
 In Angel's bedroom, Buffy is attacked by the mysterious woman.
 They fight, and the woman tells Buffy that her name is Kendra the Vampire Slayer.